Secure Key from Quantum Discord: security analysis

 \section{security analysis}

 In this section, we present our main result and a sketch proof, one can refer to Supplementary Materials for full proof.
-Since our protocol is based on PM scenario, we shall modify our QD witness from EB version to PM version, and then prove that $Q_{xy}=p(x0y)-p(x1y)$, where the probability distribution $p(b=0|xay)$ is simplified by $p(xay)$.
-Here, we define the modified QD witness in the PM setting as the following
+Since our protocol is based on PM scenario, we shall modify our QD witness from EB version to PM version and defined as the following determinant,